stucchio/Homepage/content/basic_income_reduces_employment.rst

 The result can be seen above.
 The typical effects of a Basic Income are in the same ballpark as those of the Great Recession.

+The conclusion we can draw from this is that all the available evidence suggests that a Basic Income will have a very large and negative effect on the economy.

+We can also anticipate that the effect will be worse if people believe that a Basic Income is likely to be permanent.
+As can be seen by comparing the 3 and 5 year groups in the Seattle/Denver experiment, people assigned to a longer term BI reduced their work effort significantly more than those assigned to the short term BI.

 Appendix: Proof that Diminishing Marginal Utility implies a work disincentive from Basic Income
 ===============================================================================================